sammuelyee/docs/cartodb-editor.md

 #### Sharing & privacy options

-Once you create a visualization from your table of data, click the Share button at the top right of your screen to pull up your publishing options.
-Take a look at the image below to get an idea of the parts you can customize.
+Once you create a visualization from your table of data, click the **Options** button bellow left of the visualization view to pull up your publishing options.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/sharesettings.png' | prepend: site.baseurl }}" alt="Sharing & privacy options" /></p>